rancher/rancher.github.io/rancher/v1.2/zh/api/v2-beta/access-control/index.md

 title: Setting up Access Control using the API
 layout: rancher-api-v2-beta-default-v1.2
 version: v1.2
-lang: en
+lang: zh
 apiVersion: v2-beta
-redirect_from:
-  - /rancher/api/v2-beta/access-control/
 ---

 ## Setting up Access Control using the API
 ---

-Each access control provider has its own top-level API type for configuration specific to that type of authentication:
+Rancher has two methods of authentication in the API.
+There is our original method of authentication which has its own top-level API type for configuration specific to each authentication provider.
+There is also an [authentication service that runs as a separate go micro-service](https://github.com/rancher/rancher-auth-service/wiki), which has a general configuration that can be used for many authentication providers.

+### Authentication Providers using top-level API

 * Active Directory: `/v2-beta/ldapconfig`
-* Azure AD: `/v2-beta/azureadconfig` (_Available as of v1.1-dev5_) (this is a web service available Azure and has nothing to do with actual Active Directory)
+* Azure AD: `/v2-beta/azureadconfig` (this is a web service available Azure and has nothing to do with actual Active Directory)
 * OpenLDAP: `/v2-beta/openldapconfig`
-* Public & Enterprise Github: `/v2-beta/githubconfig`
 * Local Rancher DB: `/v2-beta/localauthconfig`

+### Authentication Providers using Authentication service

+* Public & Enterprise Github: `/v1-auth/config`
+* Shibboleth (SAML): `v1-auth/config`

 ### Access Modes